a-morales/kwm/README.md

         - q: Quit Kwm

         - m: mark the container to use for next window split

-        - o: use width/height ratio to determine optimal split (default)
-        - 7: use vertical split-mode
-        - -: use horizontal split-mode
         - s: toggle split-type of existing container

         - h: move vertical-splitter left (increase width of right-pane containers)